 Ops Normal: The Operational History of the Army Air Corps

-Join former Army Air Corps officer John Greenacre as he introduces the new authorised history of the unit’s operations that he has co-authored.
+Join former Army Air Corps officers John Greenacre and Mike Peters as they introduce their new authorised history of the unit’s operations.

 'Ops Normal' book cover

-Join former Army Air Corps officer John Greenacre as he introduces the new authorised history of the unit’s operations that he has co-authored.
+Join former Army Air Corps officers John Greenacre and Mike Peters as they introduce their new authorised history of the unit’s operations.

 Formed in 1957, the Army Air Corps has made a major contribution to the success of British Army operations.